Causes of coughs in children and teenagers

 Your child’s cough and any other symptoms will vary according to the cause of the cough.

 A cough that follows a cold will typically be wet.
 It’s often worse at night.
-This is because when your child lies down, mucus drips from the back of their nose and mouth into their windpipe.
-This kind of cough usually goes away within three weeks, but it might last for up to six weeks after the other symptoms of the cold have gone.
+This is because mucus drips from the back of your child’s nose and mouth into their windpipe when they lie down.
+This kind of cough usually goes away within 3 weeks, but it might last for up to 6 weeks after the other symptoms of the cold have gone.

 An asthma cough is often worse at night and after exercise.
 Your child might also have a wheeze and breathing difficulties like shortness of breath.